 As a final note, this keyboard is part of a wider lineup with two other variants: a more compact (60%) NuPhy Air60 V2 and a larger NuPhy Air96 V2.
 We encourage choosing whichever size best matches your needs.
 For example, the more compact Air60 V2 has fewer keys but is much more portable, while the larger Air96 V2 has nearly all the keys found on a full-size model, including a numpad.

 For a more budget-friendly mechanical option, we recommend the Keychron K3 (Version 2).
-Like our Best Mechanical recommendation, the NuPhy Air75 V2 above, this keyboard has a low-profile design, which makes it comfortable to use without needing a wrist rest.
+Like our best mechanical recommendation, the NuPhy Air75 V2 above, this keyboard has a low-profile design, which makes it comfortable to use without needing a wrist rest.
 Unfortunately, its typing quality isn't as impressive.
 The keys wobble a bit while typing, and the keycaps are made of less expensive ABS plastic, which also tends to get shiny and a bit slippery with heavy usage.
-Its build quality also isn't quite as premium-feeling, but it still feels very sturdy and similarly has an aluminum chassis typically found on higher-priced models that keeps deck flex to a minimum.
+Its build quality also isn't quite as premium-feeling, but it still feels very sturdy.
+It also has an aluminum chassis typically found on higher-priced models that keeps deck flex to a minimum.

 In our Notable Mentions section, we've replaced the NuPhy Halo96 with its newly reviewed successor, the NuPhy Halo96 V2.